All The Efforts To Impeach Trump & Why It's Different This Time

 Following the midterm elections, the Democrats regained control over the House of Representatives, presenting a new opportunity to pursue Trump for possible crimes.
 By early January 2019, the House Judiciary committee’s ranking members called for experienced lawyers to investigate Trump, with new chairman Rep. Jerry Nadler from New York promising to file another impeachment resolution, this time tied to the news of Trump’s alleged affair with Stormy Daniels.

 By February, when Trump’s former “fixer” Michael Cohen copped to paying Daniels $130,000 to deny her pre-election affair, he publicly testified under oath to high crimes and misdemeanors committed by Trump.
 During the proceedings, Cohen referred to Trump as “racist” and a “disgraced felon,” implicating him in about 11 different impeachable felonies.
 Led by Nadler, the House Judiciary Committee then requested over 81 documents and testimonies as part of a “pre-impeachment” investigation.
-Within the following month, as the Mueller report was delivered parsed through by Attorney General William Barr, Michigan Rep. Rashida Tlaib introduced another formal impeachment resolution against Trump.
+Within the following month, as the Mueller report was parsed through by Attorney General William Barr, Michigan Rep. Rashida Tlaib introduced another formal impeachment resolution against Trump.
 Tlaib, the first Palestenian-American congresswoman in the U.S., swore on the day of her election to “impeach the motherfucker,” and has since attempted to make good on that promise.

 April - July 2019: The Mueller Report is released, suggesting obstruction charges

 Attorney General William Barr’s four-page summary of the Mueller report was deemed insufficient for the House to move on any sort of impeachment charges.
 But after many members of Congress and the public called for the release of the full report, a (partially redacted) copy of the report was finally publicly released.
 That’s when members of Congress, led by the so-called “Squad” of progressive freshman Congresswomen, began backing Tlaib’s resolution movement.
 Among them were Rep. Alexandria Ocasio-Cortez and Rep. Ilhan Omar, who were both outspoken about driving forward charges against Trump after the Mueller report suggested that Congress should be able to determine what constitutes obstruction.
-The report suggested that Trump had committed 10 actions that could be deemed obstruction of justice over the course of his presidency.
+The report showed that Trump had committed 10 actions that could be deemed obstruction of justice over the course of his presidency.

 Advertisement